May the blue, ethereal, newness of your eyes look upon this world.

 Our cognitive brain function does not fully develop until we are about eight years old.
 We spend our earliest years, those before the age of eight, essentially “downloading” what beliefs and experiences we can from our family and culture.
 During those years, the way we feel is primarily reactive.
 This means we can’t think or rationalize our way out of the painful emotions we feel.
 This is interesting because even before science pointed to this truth about the brain, multiple religions considered eight to be the age where a person develops accountability (free will) and is therefore capable of committing sin.
 This is the age that many faiths choose to baptize children.

 When he lost his second front tooth this week, I explained to him with congratulations that it is now time for our spiritual training together to begin.
 This is something he has been begging me to do with him for the last year.
-Every time I tuck him into bed he asks me to teach him how to talk to his heart or how to see the future or how to go out of body or how to make his nightmares go away.
-And though I have taught him things here and there, none of the things I have taught him have been formal training.
-That begins now.
-I explained to him that every time we have a day together, we are going to design the day the way he wants to and that at least one of the things we will do is going to be a spiritual exercise.
+Every time I tuck him into bed he asks me to teach him how to talk to his heart or how to go out of body or how to make his nightmares go away.
+He is ready.